 Major Causes of Poverty in the Philippines:

 Here are some the things we can do in order to stop these corruptions.
 One way is to start from ourselves.
 Do not sell your votes!
 Don’t exchange the future of the country for just couple of hundreds of peso.
-Another things is to impose regular assessment/audit of SALNs of public officials.
+Another thing is to impose regular assessment/audit of SALNs of public officials.
 The leaders of the country whether it be local or national level should provide transparency reports.

 Next is to provide ways to improve the integrity of the justice system.
 It always seems that those who are in power can simply get away from trouble by buying the justice system.